mistermicheels/learning-notes/mindset/It-depends.md

 -   usability

 Tradeoffs not only between these factors but also within these areas!
 E.g. performance for use case A vs performance for use case B

+### Make trade-offs explicit

+-   Explicitly list the tradeoffs you are making
+-   Designing two different solutions and looking at how they compare to each other can help you identify relevant tradeoffs

 ## No perfect solutions!